How do you Heat without Burning?

 The IQOS system is proving to be very popular, we know this to be 100% true because of the amount of units and HEETS we sell each and every week right here on this website.

 E-cigs all work pretty much the same way, whether they’re tiny cigarette-size models or high end rebuildables.
-Heat not burn has a lot more options.
+Heat not burn works in different ways.
 That means you can almost certainly find a device that suits you perfectly, whether you like to tinker and customise or you want something as simple as smoking (but without the smoke!)